Decomposition and Interpretation of Treatment Effects in Settings with Delayed Outcomes: Decomposing Common Estimands

 Theorem \ref{thm:sfe} shows that $\Delta_{\rm sfe}$ identifies an average direct causal effect as in Definition \ref{def:DCE}.
 Importantly, it does not contain indirect effects and, as a result, $\Delta_{\rm sfe}$ satisfies strong sign preservation as in Definition \ref{def:strong-SP}.
-The weight $\omega_{\rm sfe}(a)$ admits a simple representation and depend only on the conditional probabilities that the action $a$ happens for the treated and control group, $\pi_{1}(a)$ and $\pi_{0}(a)$.
+The weight $\omega_{\rm sfe}(a)$ admits a simple representation and depends only on the conditional probabilities that the action $a$ happens for the treated and control group, $\pi_{1}(a)$ and $\pi_{0}(a)$.
 These weights are generally different than the weights associated with the direct effect in the short regression, $\Delta_{\rm dce}^{\rm s}$, which are simply $\pi_{1}(a)$, unless $D$ and $A$ are independent.
 We emphasize that the result in Theorem \ref{thm:sfe} does not require the other actions, $A$, to be singled-valued or mutually exclusive.

 The estimand $\Delta_{\rm sfe}$ has been studied in other settings.
-For example, \cite{bugni/canay/shaikh:2018,bugni/canay/shaikh:2019} study the properties of this estimand and present results on how to properly compute standard errors in randomized controlled experiments with covariate adaptive randomization.
+For example, \cite{angrist:98} studies regressions of $Y$ on $D$ under Assumption \ref{ass:basic-SOO} and considers a linear regression that saturates on the covariates, $X$, to obtain an expression that parallels the one in Theorem \ref{thm:sfe}; see \citet[][footnote 11]{angrist:98}.
+Indeed, Assumption \ref{ass:joint-SOO} implies that $Y(d,a)\perp D|A$ which makes the connection to \cite{angrist:98} immediate.
+In this sense, our result illustrates another instance where stratifying confounding variables leads to easy-to-interpret results (though, it is important to notice that this result relies on the fact that the treatment variable $D$ in our case is binary, c.f. \cite{goldsmithpinkham/etal:22}).
+As another example, \cite{bugni/canay/shaikh:2018,bugni/canay/shaikh:2019} study the properties of this estimand and present results on how to properly compute standard errors in randomized controlled experiments with covariate adaptive randomization.
 These papers, however, do not represent $\Delta_{\rm sfe}$ as a weighted average of causal effects since the strata are not viewed as counter-factual features in such experiments.
-As another example, \cite{angrist:98} studies regressions of $Y$ on $D$ under Assumption \ref{ass:basic-SOO} and considers a linear regression that saturates on the covariates, $X$, to obtain an expression that parallels the one in Theorem \ref{thm:sfe}; see \citet[][footnote 11]{angrist:98}.
-In this sense, our result may be interpreted as another instance where stratifying confounding variables leads to easy-to-interpret results (though, it is important to notice that this result relies on the fact the treatment variable $D$ in our case is binary, c.f. \cite{goldsmithpinkham/etal:22}).